PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-programmatic-bundle/index.markdown

 1. We get a reference to the BundleContext
 1. We use registerService to keep the ServiceRegistration
-1. When done we use the ServiceRegistration to unregister the service.
+1. When done we use the ServiceRegistration to un-register the service.

 {% codeblock Fully Functioning Activator lang:java %}
 package org.bhn.training;